 So while it never has been anyone’s explicit policy to omit one of the most historically-successful vaccine methods for HIV/AIDS, in effect, that has been the outcome.

-A small but determined group of vaccine and public health experts have persisted over countless years in their efforts to advocate for the killed-virus approach.
+A small but determined group of public health and vaccine experts — including vaccinologist Burt Dorman — have persisted over countless years in their efforts to advocate for the killed-virus approach.
 To date, that advocacy has largely occurred using traditional methods, directed towards traditional entities.

 Recently, however, we have assembled an effort to pursue an entirely new opportunity — namely the support of individual philanthropists with enough resources to fund the project, enough backbone to stand up to potential naysayers, and enough common sense to understand that such a straightforward and well-understood solution deserves its day in the laboratory.